brandonwisnicki/OpenSing/README.md

 Anyone can play their karaoke files given the audio and the custom .sing file, which is a specialized JSON object containing the lyrics and timing.
 You can view an example in the songs directory.

-The King's Can't Help Falling in Love with You is an example preloaded with OpenSing.
+Elvis Presley's recording of "Can't Help Falling in Love" is an example song preloaded with OpenSing.

 Built with C++ and OpenGL